levmichael/saphon/doc/developer.md

 TODO: more info on numbering

-## Changelog

-TODO: describe how to maintain the changelog

 ## Creating a release and publishing the website

 A GitHub Action that builds and publishes the public website is